TheBinaryNinja/tvapp2/README.md

 #### certificatesResolvers

 > [!NOTE]
-> This step is required no matter which option you picked above, both for **[dynamic file](#dynamicyml)** setups, as well as people using **[labels](#labels)**.
+> This step is required no matter which option you picked above, both for **[📄 dynamic file](#dynamicyml)** setups, as well as people using **[labels](#labels)**.

 <br />

-Open your Traefik `static.yml` file.
+Open your Traefik `📄 static.yml` file.
 We need to define the `certResolver` that we added above either in your dynamic file, or label.
 To define the `certResolver`, we will be adding a new section labeled `certificatesResolvers`.
 We are going to use Cloudflare in this example, you can use whatever from the list at:

 - https://doc.traefik.io/traefik/https/acme/#providers